kyoshino/kyoshino/README.md

 Generalists are rare, but I’m also genetically rare:

 - I was a boy soprano.
-- I can still sing in a female voice because my voice never broke.
+- My voice didn’t break, so I can still sing in a female voice.
 If I were a singer, I’d be called a [countertenor](https://en.wikipedia.org/wiki/Countertenor).
 - I look half my age.
+I’m obviously not a student 🤣